- Beginning troubleshooting

 - Advanced troubleshooting

 This document can help you resolve problems that occur while you capture or play back DV in Adobe Premiere Pro CS4.
-This document is for those using OHCI-compliant IEEE 1394 (FireWire or iLink) cards or non-OHCI-compliant, third-party capture cards that allow analog/DV input and come with their own editing mode and compressor.
-For assistance with analog-only cards, see document 332660 , "Troubleshoot analog capture problems in Premiere Pro."
+This document is for people using OHCI-compliant IEEE 1394 (FireWire or iLink) cards.
+It's also for people using nonOHCI-compliant, third-party capture cards that allow analog/DV input and come with their own editing mode and compressor.

 Capture or playback problems can manifest themselves in many different ways, including (but not limited to) the following: